 The PEIK graduate certification program is built on a series of foundational courses at the graduate level, supplemented with a broad array of more advanced elective courses related to power and energy.
 15 credit hours are required.

-Structured to allow MS students to satisfy the requirements in two semesters, permitting completion within a calendar year (MS Project Option).
+Structured to allow MS students to satisfy the requirements in a calendar year (MS Project Option).
 The certificate may also be completed as part of a MS thesis program or PhD program.

 These advanced courses will cover both conventional and emerging areas, including smart grid systems, distributed generation, system protection, energy storage, solar power systems, biofuels, and others.
-At the graduate level, a Power and Energy Experiences course will be offered, where students will do field study by visiting sites such as a wind farm, a solar energy facility, a landfill gas site, a coal power plant, a pump‐storage site, a net‐zero energy building, and other sites, where they will interact with the engineers who design or operate these facilities and learn first hand of the engineering challenges in these operations.
+A Power and Energy Experiences course will be offered, where students will do field study by visiting sites such as a wind farm, a solar energy facility, a landfill gas site, a coal power plant, a pump‐storage site, a net‐zero energy building, and other sites, where they will interact with the engineers who design or operate these facilities and learn first hand of the engineering challenges in these operations.